santiagxf/trunkbased-mlops/README.md

 #### How datasets pointers are kept on GitHub

 Azure Machine Learning has the concept of a [Dataset](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-with-datasets).
 Basically, a dataset is a pointer to a storage solution where the data is located.
 [Azure ML allows us to materialize this concept in a `YAML` definition](https://docs.microsoft.com/en-us/azure/machine-learning/reference-yaml-dataset), so as long as we keep this definition on YAML, then we can have a git representation of the dataset in the repository.
-That's the role of the `datasets` folder, where you will see definitions for 2 datasets:
+That's the role of the `.aml/data` folder, where you will see definitions for 2 datasets:

  - **portuguese-hate-speech-tweets**: The training dataset for hate detection in portuguese.
  - **portuguese-hate-speech-tweets-eval**: The evaluation dataset we use to assess the performance of the models.

-> You will see that these datasets also have a folder called `data` inside of them.
+> You will see that these datasets also have a folder called `sample` inside of them.
 That's the initialization data so you can have a sample of this data.
 When datasets are created in Azure ML, we can initialize them using that data so you have something to start with.
 However, the data is uploaded to the Azure Storage Account you configure during infrastructure provisioning.

 ## Using MLOps to enforce the workflow